cucs44/cscs101/README.md

 This repo help you setup the environment.
 We suggest using UNIX/UNIX-like system to develop, if you are using Window, you may try WSL/VM/CSE server.
 We also suggest using VSCode as develop tool.
 But you can choose anything you prefer (nvim/nano/emacs/visual studio/Jet brain/notepad)
+For font, we suggest Source Code Pro if you do not have any preference.

 ## Using SSH to connect CUHK CSE linux server with VSCode